Zehua-Chen/language-notes/cs/type/Initializers.md

 Object initializers allows

-- The assignments of properties and fields during construction
+- The assignments of `set` or `init` properties and fields during construction
 - Setting indexers

 ```cs